vitalik/django-ninja/docs/docs/tutorial/pagination.md

 /api/users?page=2
 ```

-this class has one parameter `page` and outputs 100 items per page by default  (can be changed with settings.py)
+this class has one parameter `page` and outputs 100 queryset per page by default  (can be changed with settings.py)

 Page numbering start with 1